Aftab Nagar

 Right next door to Aftabnagar, is the Meradia Haat; which is one of the known marts of Dhaka for vegetables, meat and groceries.
-Aftabnagar also has a Khal that connects the waterbody of Hatirjheel to the Balu river, this canal allows the traders of meradia haat easily transport their goods and this 'khal' is what borders Aftabnagar to Banasree and connects with each other by bamboo bridges known as 'Basher Shako'.
+Aftabnagar also has a Khal (i.e the Norai River) that connects the waterbody of Hatirjheel to the Balu river, this canal allows the traders of meradia haat easily transport their goods and this 'khal' is what borders Aftabnagar to Banasree and connects with each other by bamboo bridges known as 'Basher Shako'.
 Aftabnagar also has a cattle mart that sets in the season of Qurbani.

 Aftabnagar has a few well-known universities nearby such as East West University and BRAC University, going slightly further there is the Canadian University of Bangladesh.
 It also has the regional passport office of Dhaka east too.